BReduardokramer/isohunt-grab/README.md

 You need Homebrew.

-**There is a known issue with some packaged versions of rsync.
-If you get errors during the upload stage, isohunt-grab will not work with your rsync version.**

     brew install python lua
     pip install seesaw
     [... pretty much the same as above ...]

+**There is a known issue with some packaged versions of rsync.
+If you get errors during the upload stage, isohunt-grab will not work with your rsync version.**

+This supposedly fixes it:

+    alias rsync=/usr/local/bin/rsync

 ### For Arch Linux: